emmercm/www/src/blog/_pin-gha-action-digests.md

 When you merge this config file, Renovate will immediately create a pull request pinning all of your un-pinned GitHub Actions.
 Then, it will keep the commit SHAs updated with automatic pull requests, reducing the maintenance burden on you.

+_Note: this config will protect you against Git tag retargeting attacks, but it won't entirely protect you from an attacker

 ## Drawbacks

 Commit SHA pinning is based around trust that you